-The Group's allowance for impairment losses amounted to 23.0 million and 1.8 million as of December 31, 2014 and 2013, respectively (see Notes 7 and 9).
+The Group's allowance for impairment losses amounted to 2.4 million as of December 31, 2015 and 2014 (see Note 7).

-Net Realizable Value (NRV) of Inventories
+• Net Realizable Value (NRV) of Inventories

 The Group's estimate of the NRV of inventories is based on evidence available at the time the estimates are made of the amount that these inventories are expected to be realized.
 These estimates consider the fluctuations of price or cost directly relating to events occurring after the end of the reporting period to the extent that such events confirm conditions existing at financial reporting date.
 The amount and timing of recorded expenses for any period would differ if different judgments were made of different estimates were utilized.